-The tender report should:
+The contract award recommendation should:

 - Detail the findings of the examination of the tenders received. - Explain the reasons why a specific tender was selected, aligned to the initial procurement tender strategy, the tender and tender assessment. - Include a firm recommendation to accept a tender and/or any other action to be taken.